 Earlier An interview with Sally by Ryan Van Winkle, May 2010.
 Mostly about Poetry Scotland, and also the Callander Poetry Weekend which takes place each September.
 The Poetry Weekend has a page of its own on this site.

-New: Many of my earlier published poems are now posted on the Poemhunter website and more will follow.
-It is great to be able to gather poems from disparate sources into one convenient place.
-Please read some of my Poemhunter poems here (you are welcome to leave comments in the comment boxes too) while for magazines see this one!
+New: Many of my earlier published poems are now posted on the Poemhunter website.
+Please read some of my Poemhunter poems here

 and see some of my poetry reviews in the Stirling Observer on this page.